What is 5G

 5G has more capacity.
 What does that mean?

-Smartphones and the booming Internet of Things mean that data traffic on Telstra’s network is growing around 30% each year.
+Smartphones and the booming Internet of Things mean that data traffic on Telstra’s network is growing.
+The network is like a busy traffic-filled freeway.
+The greater capacity of 5G allows us to respond to this increased demand.

 Low latency.
 Leave the lag behind